Benecoder/TicTacToeTreeSearch/README.md

 <b> SearchedTree.csv</b>

 The CSV file that is return from running every possible combination of moves.
-Technicly only every second game of TicTacToe because you could alwys exchange the o's and the x's and get the same opposite result.
+Technicly only every second game of TicTacToe because you could always exchange the o's and the x's and get the same but opposite result.